Additional SettingsΒΆ

 Censoring LogsΒΆ

-Pod logs gathered by Robusta can be censored using regexes.
-For example, a payment processing pod might have credit card numbers in its log.
-These can be sanitized in-cluster.
+Pod logs gathered by Robusta can be censored using Python regular expressions.
+For example, a payment processing pod might have credit card numbers or other sensitive information in its logs.
+These can be automatically sanitized before they appear in notifications.

 regex_replacer_patterns: